HeliumEdu/deploy/README.md

 ## Getting Started

+### Vagrant Development
-Here is a minimal set of commands that will get a local development environment up and running:
+Here is a minimal set of commands that will get a Vagrant, which most closely emulates a prod-like environment, development environment up and running:

 ```
 git clone git@github.com:HeliumEdu/deploy.git ~/Developer/helium